vdbrink/vdbrink.github.io/docker/index.md

 ---

 ## Docker commands

 You can control your docker containers via command line commands.

-Here you find some usefully commands.
+Here you find some useful commands:

 **Update container**